alexle/alexle.github.com/posts/my-vimrc.markdown

 My .Vimrc Configuration
 01-20-2012

 [VIM][1] is my favorite text editor.
 It's powerful, customizable, and available on all platforms (default on unix-systems, gvim/macvim on pc/osx-systems).
-Most importantly, it allows me to get my work in an extremely **efficient** manner.
+Most importantly, it allows me to get my work done in an **efficient** manner.
 Once you learn the movements and power commands, your hands rarely have to leave the keyboard when editing.

 The .vimrc is the configuration file.
 I consider [my .vimrc][2] pretty basic and a good starting point for beginners to VIM.
 I would suggest to anyone editing their .vimrc to understand each setting before using them.
 Here are a few of my favorite settings: